On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 To complete the picture, we show that the Control Lemma is tight in its requirements from the mechanism, in the sense that for $n\geq 3$ agents, dropping any of the three properties (truthful, neutral or non-bossy) will break it\footnote{For two agents, Amanatidis et. al \cite{AmanatidisBCM17} have proven the control claim for truthful partition mechanisms.
 Such mechanisms are necessarily non-bossy, so for $n=2$ the control claim holds even without neutrality. }.
 In fact, we show that even for $n\geq2$ agents, once truthfulness is dropped the control claim does not hold.
-We present a proof of the following claim in \cref{appendix:control}.
+We present a proof of the following claim in \cref{appendix:control-nec}.

-\begin{restatable}{claim}{controltight} {For $n\geq 3$ agents, for \emph{every} class of strict preferences $\PP\in\FFn(\MM)$, for each of the three properties of \emph{truthfulness, non-bossiness, and neutrality}, there exists a partition mechanism $f$ which violates only one of those properties, such that the control claim fails for $f$.}
+\begin{restatable}{claim}{controltight} {For $n\geq 3$ agents, for \emph{every} class of strict preferences $\PP\in\FFn(\MM)$, for each of the three properties of \emph{truthfulness, non-bossiness, and neutrality}, there exists a partition mechanism $f$ which violates only that property, such that the control claim fails for $f$.}

 \end{restatable}